Great Eastern Main Line: Great Eastern Railway (1862–1922)

 In 1877, a fourth track was added between Bow Junction and Stratford and two goods-only tracks were added between Stratford and Maryland Point.
-The four-track Bow Junction to Stratford section was extended back to James Street Junction (near Globe Road station which opened the same year) in 1884, but Bethnal Green to James Street did not follow until 1891.
-It was also in this year that two extra tracks were added between Bethnal Green and Liverpool Street which were for the use of West Anglia Main Line services.
+This section was extended back to James Street Junction (Note: Near to Globe Road station, which opened in the same year.) in 1884, but Bethnal Green to James Street did not follow until 1891.
+It was also in this year that two extra tracks were added between Bethnal Green and Liverpool Street, which were for the use of West Anglia Main Line services.
 These tracks were built through the basement warehousing associated with Bishopsgate station located above.